Lattice structure of Weyl groups via representation theory of preprojective algebras: Preliminaries

 where $\Filt S$ consists of $A$-modules $X$ which have a filtration $X=X_0\supset X_1\supset\cdots\supset X_{\ell-1}\supset X_\ell=0$ with $\ell\ge0$ such that $X_i/X_{i+1}\simeq S$ for any $0\le i<\ell$. \end{proposition}

 \begin{proof} Let $S$ be a brick of $A$.
 Then $\Filt S$ is a wide subcategory by \cite[1.2]{Ri}.
-Clearly $\Filt S$ has a unique simple object in $S$.
+Clearly $\Filt S$ has a unique simple object $S$.
 Conversely, let $\WW$ be a local wide subcategory of $\mod A$ with a simple object $S$.
-Clearly $S$ is a brick and we have $\WW=\Filt S$. \end{proof}
+For any endomorphism $f:S\to S$ of $S$, its image belongs to $\WW$.
+Therefore it is either $0$ or $S$, and $f$ is an isomorphism in the latter case.
+Therefore $S$ is a brick and we have $\WW=\Filt S$. \end{proof}